intro-graphics/F20-Assignment3/README.md

 ### Graded Steps

-#### Up to 50 points of credit plus 10 points extra credit.
+#### Up to 25 points of credit.
 There is no partial credit on any individual requirement.

 Implement the assignment in clean and understandable code.
 Each required part must successfully draw and show up onscreen in order to count.